Viet Nam Explores AIFC Experience: Delegation Led by Deputy Prime Minister Visits the Financial Centre

 As part of the visit, the delegation also learned about the AIFC Expat Centre, a multifunctional “one-stop shop” designed to create comfortable conditions for entry, residence, and professional activity of foreign specialists and their family members in Kazakhstan.

 “More and more countries view the creation of their own international financial centres as a strategic tool for attracting capital, fostering innovation, and strengthening their position in the global financial market.
 Our experience shows that the successful establishment of such a centre requires well-designed infrastructure, effective regulation, and reliable dispute resolution mechanisms.
-We are pleased to share the AIFC’s expertise with Vietnam to support the implementation of their international financial centre project” said Renat Bekturov, Governor of the AIFC.
+We are pleased to share the AIFC’s expertise with Viet Nam to support the development of its international financial centre” , – said Renat Bekturov, Governor of the AIFC.

 Currently, four Vietnamese companies are registered at the AIFC: Elisoft Ltd. (IT and software development), Central Asia Holdings Limited (finance and investments in the aviation sector), Coteccons Construction KZ Ltd. (construction and infrastructure projects), and SHB.VN Mineral Exploitation Ltd. (professional, scientific, and technical activities, including geological exploration and mining).

-The current visit marks a continuation of the active dialogue between Kazakhstan and Vietnam.
-In May last year, the AIFC was visited by a Vietnamese delegation led by To Lam, General Secretary of the Central Committee of the Communist Party of Vietnam.
+The current visit marks a continuation of the active dialogue between Kazakhstan and Viet Nam.
+In May last year, the AIFC was visited by a Vietnamese delegation led by H.E.
+Mr. To Lam, General Secretary of the Central Committee of the Communist Party of Viet Nam.
 At that time, the parties confirmed their intentions to expand trade, economic, and investment cooperation, laying a solid foundation for further strengthening bilateral ties and exchanging experience in financial initiatives.

 In addition, in July last year, AIFC Governor Renat Bekturov visited Ho Chi Minh City, where he shared practical experience in establishing and developing a financial centre, including issues related to regulation, capital markets, and the operation of the Court and the International Arbitration Centre.

-Kazakhstan and Vietnam maintain stable trade and economic relations both bilaterally and within the framework of international agreements, including Vietnam’s free trade regime with the Eurasian Economic Union (EAEU).
+Kazakhstan and Viet Nam maintain stable trade and economic relations both bilaterally and within the framework of international agreements, including the free trade agreement between Viet Nam and the Eurasian Economic Union (EAEU).
 By the end of 2024, bilateral trade turnover reached approximately USD 1 billion, while in the first five months of 2025 it amounted to around USD 357 million, reflecting steady growth in commercial activity.
-Kazakhstan’s exports are mainly composed of metallurgical products, chemicals, and mineral resources, while Vietnam supplies machinery, electronics, light industry goods, as well as food and agricultural products, forming a balanced trade structure and strong potential for expanding mutual investments.
+Kazakhstan’s exports are mainly composed of metallurgical products, chemicals, and mineral resources, while Viet Nam supplies machinery, electronics, light industry goods, as well as food and agricultural products, forming a balanced trade structure and strong potential for expanding mutual investments.

 Reference: